Course Site: LEARN HOW TO DRAFT, FILE, AND PROSECUTE UTILITY PATENTS RIGHT-FIRST-TIME USING THE SCHWARTZ METHOD (TSM)

 * Your current Shark Tank project is an outstanding vehicle for learning,

-* It's purpose is not “you must-protect-your-million-dollar-idea now.”
+* Its purpose is not “you must-protect-your-million-dollar-idea now.”

-We prefer to align strategically with:
+Rather, we align strategically with:

 * STEM education,